Deep-Symmetry/afterglow/README.md

 the non-zero DMX values in the blue and dimmer channels, assuming you have set up a Universe with ID 1.

-We can set the lights a little dimmer...
+We can make the lights a little dimmer...

 ```clojure
 (show/add-function! sample-show :master (master-cue 200))